sprejerlaila/dsp/03-command_line.md

 ### Q1.
 Cheat Sheet of Commands

 Here's a list of items with which you should be familiar:
-* show current working directory path
+* show current working directory path: pwd
-* creating a directory
+* creating a directory: mkdir
-* deleting a directory
+* deleting a directory: rmdir
 * creating a file using `touch` command
-* deleting a file
+* deleting a file: rm
-* renaming a file
+* renaming a file: mv
-* listing hidden files
+* listing hidden files: ls -a
-* copying a file from one directory to another
+* copying a file from one directory to another: cp

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

+> > cd: go to a directory
+> > man -k <search term>: looks in every manual pages for the search term
+> > touch: create blank file
+> > ls *.???: show every file with a 3 letter extension. *: zero or more characters. ?: one character
-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > chmode: change permissions.
+> > vi: view / edit file.
+> > cat: view / concatenate files.
+> > head / tail: print first/last rows of a file (10 by default).
+> > sort: sorts a file
+> > wc: words count of a file
+> > sed: search and replace. s/search/replace/g

 ---